Skip to content

 Configuration and administration#

-Once you have OpenVidu deployed, you can check the Configuration and Administration section to learn how to manage your OpenVidu High Availability deployment.
+Once you have OpenVidu deployed, you can check the Administration section to learn how to manage your OpenVidu High Availability deployment.